Meet the Bad Dog Pack

 Programs Coordinator | Creator | Collaborator

-As Program Coordinator, Lily helps oversee program operations, coordinate classes and camps, support teaching artists and strengthen community engagement efforts.
-She brings several years of experience working in schools, community centers and youth programs, with a strong commitment to serving underserved communities and making art accessible for all.
+As Program Coordinator, Lily helps oversee program operations, coordinate classes and camps, support teaching artists, and strengthen community engagement efforts.
+She brings several years of experience working in schools, community centers, and youth programs, with a strong commitment to serving underserved communities and making art accessible to all.

-A lifelong creative, Lily’s interests include drumming, filmmaking and mixed media art.
-As the oldest of seven siblings, she brings a collaborative and supportive leadership style to her work with staff, volunteers and students.
-She is also a proud mom to a sweet baby girl, a goofy dog and a bearded dragon.
-Art, music and community remain at the center of everything she does.
+A lifelong creative, Lily explores drumming, filmmaking, and mixed media art.
+As the oldest of seven siblings, she brings a collaborative, grounded, and supportive leadership style to her work with staff, volunteers, and students.
+She is also a proud mom to a sweet baby girl, a goofy dog, and a bearded dragon.
+Art, music, and community remain at the center of everything she does, shaping both her personal life and professional work.

 Greg